Check that signal is greater than (or optionally equal to) static lower bound

 Selecting this check box makes the range of valid input amplitudes include the lower bound.

 Clearing this check box disables the Check Static Lower Bound block, that is, causes the model to behave as if the block did not exist.
-The Model Verification block enabling setting under Debugging on the Data Validity diagnostics pane of the Configuration Parameters dialog box allows you to enable or disable all model verification blocks in a model, including Check Static Lower Bound blocks, regardless of the setting of this option.
+The Model Verification block enabling setting in the Configuration Parameters dialog box allows you to enable or disable all model verification blocks in a model, including Check Static Lower Bound blocks, regardless of the setting of this option.

 Specify a MATLAB® expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

-Selecting this check box causes the Check Static Lower Bound block to halt the simulation when the block's output is zero and display an error message in the Simulation Diagnostics Viewer.
-Otherwise, the block displays a warning message in the MATLAB Command Window and continues the simulation.
+Selecting this check box causes the Check Static Lower Bound block to halt the simulation when the block's output is zero and the Simulink software displays an error.
+Otherwise, the Simulink software displays a warning and continues the simulation.